MycroftAI/documentation/docs/skill-development/voight-kampff/test-runner.md

 ## Disabling audio output during testing

 If you don't want audio output whilst the tests are running, the following adjustment can be made to `.mycroft/mycroft.conf`.
-This change also has the benefit of speeding up testing, as the framework doesn't have to wait for Mycroft to stop talking.
-Note, that to have audio output during normal debugging the config change should be reverted.

 ```json
 {